Dave's Page of Greed

 - Precision router fence

-router fence/jig kit on sale that looks to really fill in some of the remaining blanks.
+router fence/jig kit that looks to really fill in some of the remaining blanks.

 Clothes